Campaigning to end travel discrimination for people with cystic fibrosis (CF) and their families.

 - Charter airlines to provide oxygen on board for those with cystic fibrosis (and others needing to use it) free of charge.

-For further travel advice and information including details of our travel grants please contact the Trust’s helpline.
+For further travel advice and information on insurance or oxygen on flights, please contact the Trust’s helpline.

 If you would like to get involved with the campaign or share your experience please contact email@example.com

 Research we fund

 We fund research to tackle some of the most pressing issues in CF today.
 Find out how your donations are making a difference.

 Cystic fibrosis, or CF, affects the lungs, digestive system and other organs, and there are over 10,600 people living with it in the UK.

 Get in touch with us to speak to someone on our Helpline, find out about an event or speak to our Press Team.